The learning and development programme led by NCB has been extended with continued funding from The National Lottery Community Fund.

 - Systems Change: Modelling a different way of providing services and supports through partnership working.

-Working with key stakeholders, this evidence will then be synthesised into evidence reports, practice guidance and impactful communications.
+Working with key stakeholders, this evidence wis being synthesised into evidence reports, practice guidance and impactful communications.

 Introducing Claire Dunne

-As the programme moves forward, Claire Dunne has been appointed as the new contract manager for this work at NCB.
+Claire Dunne is the contract manager appointed for this work at NCB.
 Claire brings a wealth of experience and a deep commitment to early years development.
 She also understands the A Better Start model through her previous role as Evaluation and Research Manager at the Lambeth Early Action Partnership (LEAP).

-Claire's role will involve coordinating the synthesis of evidence across all sites, ensuring that the programme’s findings have a broad impact.
-This will include consultations with specialists across the sector to understand how learning and evidence can be translated into policy, practice, and communications.
+Claire's role involves coordinating the synthesis of evidence across all sites, ensuring that the programme’s findings have a broad impact.
+This includes consultations with specialists across the sector to understand how learning and evidence can be translated into policy, practice, and communications.

-With a strong staff team at NCB, the programme is well-positioned to continue making a meaningful difference in the lives of babies, young children, and families, leaving a lasting legacy for A Better Start.
+With a strong staff team at NCB, the programme continues to make a meaningful difference in the lives of babies, young children, and families, leaving a lasting legacy for A Better Start.